GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-17.md

 ## Basic usage methods of HashMap.

 Let's clarify the data structure first, then we'll look at the specific usage methods.
 Using a Rust hash map is straightforward; it provides a series of very convenient methods, making it very similar to using them in other languages.
 You can easily understand it by checking the [documentation](https://doc.rust-lang.org/std/collections/struct.HashMap.html).
-Let's write some code to try it out.
+Let's write some code to try it out:

 ```rust